 For example: If a customer gave you a score of 6 or lower, then he will appear next to the Detractors label.
 If he gives you a new score of 9 or 10 to the next survey, then he will be "transferred" to the Promoters label, which means that they will be automatically removed from the Detractors segment.

 This method of counting data is more logical and accurate.
 It's logical because NPS methodology focuses more on individual customers (hence the "Promoter/Passive/Detractor" terminology).
 NPS also tracks your customers' satisfaction over time, therefore it's crucial to migrate customers based on their latest score (current feeling towards your company) in order to get accurate data.
 And since we're talking about NPS data evolution, let's move on to the Trends Graph.

 NPS TRENDS GRAPH

 Consider it as historic NPS data tracked for your customers.
 The Trends Graph displays how your Net Promoter Score changed over a certain period of time.

 You can also get insights into how your customers' satisfaction changed during this time frame.
-After the second survey you will start noticing how customers migrate from a segment to another (or it stays steady).
+After the second survey, you will start noticing how customers migrate from a segment to another (or it stays steady).

-Click on the filter menu and choose any filter option you want to recalculate all your NPS data for.
+Choose any filter option you want to recalculate all your NPS data for.